jordicf/FRAME/doc/STROP.md

 ### STROP decomposition

-The decomposition of a STROP into trunk/branch rectangles is not unique, as it can be shown in the figure.
+The decomposition of a STROP into trunk/branch rectangles is not unique.
+The figure shows an orthogonal polygon (left) with three valid decompositions (the blue rectangle is the trunk).

 <img src="pict/strop-decomp.png" alt="STROP decomposition" style="width: 700px;"/>

 We say that a STROP decomposition is maximal if the trunk cannot be extended without exceeding the boundaries of the polygon.
 In the previous example, the first two decompositions are maximal.
-The third decomposition is not maximal as the trunk can still be extended to the east side.
+The third decomposition is not maximal as the trunk can still be extended to the right (as shown in the first decomposition).

 ### Why STROPs?